-- 1. Expand the Public Art Policy definition of art in public spaces to the following: - "Art in public spaces" (public art) is defined as original artwork selected, commissioned, created, programmed or donated for location in the public domain, and created by an artist.
+1. Expand the Public Art Policy definition of art in public spaces to the following:

+"Art in public spaces" (public art) is defined as original artwork selected, commissioned, created, programmed or donated for location in the public domain, and created by an artist.
 Artworks and activity may be permanent or transitory, functional, integrated or discrete to the site.
-Artwork created or initiated by the community for the public realm, which may be led by an artist, is also considered public art. - Support neighbourhood and resident-led opportunities for pop-up arts activities to animate spaces by creating an easy-to-complete check list of requirements and reduce red-tape to foster creative activity by residents and local groups. - 3.
+Artwork created or initiated by the community for the public realm, which may be led by an artist, is also considered public art.

+- 2. Support neighbourhood and resident-led opportunities for pop-up arts activities to animate spaces by creating an easy-to-complete check list of requirements and reduce red-tape to foster creative activity by residents and local groups. - 3.
 Design a "City of the Arts" Creative Placemaking branded campaign wherein easy materials such as buttons, tees, signage, stickers etc are available for use to reinforce sense of place with proceeds towards the Art Works Reserve Fund.
 This campaign could also be funded in part through sponsorship.

-- 4. Program a "Feed the Arts" series of Pop Up Picnics and Cafes with local vendors and food trucks to activate spaces, encourage gathering, raise awareness of art in public spaces, and facilitate creative placemaking.
-Sale proceeds to be directed towards the Art Works Reserve Fund. - 5.
+- 4. Program a "Feed the Arts" series of Pop Up Picnics and Cafes with local vendors and food trucks to activate spaces, encourage gathering, raise awareness of art in public spaces, and facilitate creative placemaking. - 5.
 Work with the Interdepartmental Art in Public Spaces Staff Team to encourage a creative placemaking lens in city planning and initiatives for the purpose of identifying and increasing intergenerational, inviting and creatively designed urban spaces. - 6.
 Integrate creative placemaking tools such as light installations, façade interventions, self-guided art walks and runs, performance sites, and pop up arts spots as part of public art programming throughout the City. - 7.
 Identify and develop a network of 'creative zones'- a series of year-round arts-ready programmed spaces such as at Rocky Point Park and Queens Street Plaza for arts activation.
 Ensure a distributed network of creative zones beyond the downtown core. - 8.
-Work with an outside organization, such as Create Vancouver Society, for identifying creative placemaking opportunities as a 'quick win' in implementing creative placemaking during Covid recovery. - 9.
-Create an inventory of arts-ready programmable public spaces (creative zones).
+Work with an outside organization, such as Create Vancouver Society, for identifying creative placemaking opportunities as a 'quick win' in implementing creative placemaking during Covid recovery.